 The “Forward Error Correction FR” semantic is defined in [IETF RFC 5956].
 This is used to associate source and repair flows for the purposes of forward error correction (FEC).
 If this semantic is received the MG should utilise the source and repairs H.248 Streams listed together in the same “FEC-FR” marked group for the purposes of FEC.

-Note: The MGC should indicate whether a flow is a source or repair flow through the use of coding related parameters (i.e. a=rtpmap:111 1d-interleaved-parityfec/90000 and a=fmtp:111 L=10; D=10; repair-window=400000) rather than using the StreamID to indicate this.
+The MGC should indicate whether a flow is a source or repair flow through the use of coding related parameters (i.e. a=rtpmap:111 1d-interleaved-parityfec/90000 and a=fmtp:111 L=10; D=10; repair-window=400000).

-Editor’s note: However, if there are multiple source streams and/or multiple repair streams, this semantic may still be required to indicate the association between repair and source streams.
+If the seesion consists only of one source stream and one repair stream, the MG can unambiguously identify by means of the above attribute, which is the source and which the corresponding repair stream.
+The mgroup/groupse property may be omitted in this case.
+However, if there are multiple source streams and/or multiple repair streams, it may not be possible to unambiguously identify to which source each repair stream corresponds.
+Furthermore, the forward error correction mechanism allows for different types of correction schemes: n repair streams may be related to m source streams.
+In all these cases the SRF semantics is required to indicate the association between repair and source streams.

+9.6.3.6.1 Directionality

+[IETF RFC 5956] does not define a mechanism to negotiate an unidirectional use of the FEC-FR semantics between peers other than the one implicitly given by defining one of the streams as unidirectional.
+The mgroup/groupse property allows for defining a unidirectional use of the FEC-FR semantics also if all the grouped streams are bi-directional.
+However, as this use does not have an SDP counterpart between SDP peers, it is discouraged.

-It may be possible to use forward error correction only in one direction.
-This behaviour can be specified with the use of StreamMode (SendOnly or RecvOnly) or the SDP direction attribute (a=sendonly or a=recvonly) in the repair stream(s).
+Thus, the preferred method to specify the use of forward error correction only in one direction is with the use of StreamMode (SendOnly or RecvOnly) or the SDP direction attribute (a=sendonly or a=recvonly) in the repair stream(s).

-{Editor’s note: the use of the SDP direction attribute needs further contribution.}

 [End Correction]

 2.9 Removal of the CS semantics